Tourism in Cuba: Reforms and revitalization

 The collapse of the communist regimes in Eastern Europe in 1989 and the fall of the Soviet Union in 1991 caused a crisis in the Cuban economy.
-The Soviets were Cuba's chief trading partner, and had effectively sheltered Cuba's sugar industry with large subsidies for 30 years.
+The Soviets were Cuba's chief trading partner and had effectively sheltered Cuba's sugar industry with large subsidies for 30 years.
 The lack of economic diversification during this period, and the sudden loss of key markets such as the Eastern Bloc, sent the country into a deep economic depression euphemistically known in Cuba as the Special Period.
 The crisis precipitated the communist regime to find new avenues of income.

-Policies were drawn up to satisfy the growing tourist markets of Canada and Europe with an aim to replace Cuba's reliance on the sugar industry and gain much needed foreign currency rapidly.
+Policies were drawn up to satisfy the growing tourist markets of Canada and Europe to replace Cuba's reliance on the sugar industry and gain much-needed foreign currency rapidly.
 A new Ministry of Tourism was created in 1994, and the Cuban state invested heavily in tourist facilities.
 Between 1990 and 2000, more than $3.5 billion was invested in the tourist industry.
 The number of rooms available to international tourists grew from 12,000 to 35,000, and the country received a total of 10 million visitors over that period.
 By 1995 tourism had surpassed sugar as Cuba's chief income source.

 Today, travelers from around the world visit Cuba, arriving by a mixture of scheduled and charter airlines to one of Cuba's ten international airports.
 By far the largest number come from Canada, where arrivals have been increasing by almost 10% annually since 2007.
-Europeans follow next, primarily arriving from Great Britain, Spain, Italy, France and Germany.
+Europeans follow next, primarily arriving from Great Britain, Spain, Italy, France, and Germany.
 According to the official government agency, it is unknown exactly how many Americans traveled to Cuba each year as tourists, in violation of U.S. trade policy.
 According to some statistics around 20,000 to 30,000 Americans illegally traveled to Cuba every year, while the Cuban government put it higher at over 60,000.
-Americans could either fly on the direct charter flights or reach Cuba via flights from Canada or Mexico.
+Americans could either fly on direct charter flights or reach Cuba via flights from Canada or Mexico.
 In June 2016, the US government authorized six airlines to start direct scheduled flights to Cuba.
-In January 2015, the US government had changed their legislation to make it easier for travel from the US to Cuba, further amended in March 2016.
+In January 2015, the US government changed its legislation to make it easier for travel from the US to Cuba, further amended in March 2016.
 While parts of these loosened restrictions were later revoked by President Trump in 2017, travel to Cuba remains legal for US citizens who meet certain requirements.
 As of 2019, Americans are legally allowed to go to Cuba with an OFAC self-reporting General License if they meet the requirements for one of the 12 categories of legal travel (such as family visits, religious purposes, journalistic work, etc.) Independent travelers to Cuba can qualify for the "Support for the Cuban People" category by maintaining a full-time schedule of activities that fulfill this requirement.

-Until 2015, all visitors paid a $25 exit tax at the airport prior to departure but this is now included in the costs of the flight.
+Until 2015, all visitors paid a $25 exit tax at the airport before departure but this is now included in the costs of the flight.